List of spiral DRAGNs

-Spiral DRAGNs are a type of galaxy; spiral galaxies which contain DRAGNs (Double Radio-source Associated with Galactic Nucleus), and are therefore also radio galaxies.
+Spiral DRAGNs or Speca-like galaxies are a type of spiral galaxies which are also radio galaxies or which contain DRAGNs (Double Radio-source Associated with Galactic Nucleus).

 Most DRAGNs are associated with elliptical galaxies, as are most double-lobed radio-galaxies.
 Spiral DRAGNs are inconsistent with currently known galaxy formation processes.
-As of 2016, there are 6 known spiral DRAGNs that are widely accepted.
+As of 2024, there are nearly 36 spiral DRAGNs.

 Lenticlular galaxies containing DRAGNs are as rare as spiral DRAGNs, with only 5 known examples as of 2020, including: Centaurus A, NGC 612 and NGC 1534.
+Nearby Seyfert galaxies containing small or galaxy-scale radio jets/lobes are not accepted as Specas or Spiral DRANGs.